How to Bet on Tennis

 Steve Mitchell, USA Today Sports.
 Pictured: Roger Federer

-- Here are the ways you can bet on tennis.
+- Here are the seven easiest ways you can bet on tennis.

 It may not be considered a mainstream sport in the United States, but tennis is wildly popular among bettors around the world.